 - Assessment of damages in injury cases (in outline)

 The assessment addresses all learning outcomes listed above.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Their ability to apply their knowledge and critical analysis to both a discussion type question and case study problem
+- Their ability to apply their knowledge and critical analysis to an extended case study based question

 by undertaking a piece of guided, independent research and applying their findings to the resolution of the legal issues arising in the coursework and/or engaging in the critical discussion required in the coursework.

 Thus, the summative assessment for this module consists of:

 One piece of coursework of no more than 3,000 words which is designed to secure the objectives identified above, as well as the learning outcomes noted above;